tezos-commons/baseDAO/GameDAO.md

 given entrypoint call two different errors may take place, the one which appears in the list first will be thrown.

-Most of the errors are represented according to the same `(error tag, error argument)` pattern.
+The errors are represented either as a string `error tag` or a pair `(error tag, error argument)`.
 See the list of errors below for details.

 We distinquish several error classes:
 + **Action exception**: given action cannot be performed with